Authentication

 clientId: 1234

-After the user has successfully authenticated with the provider, the provider will redirect the user back to the redirectUrl configured in the keelconfig.yaml file and pass some query params along with it.
-The code query param is the one we are interested in.
-This is the authorization code which we will use to get a Keel access token.
+After the user has successfully authenticated with the provider, they will be redirected to the redirectUrl with a code query parameter.
+This authorization code is used to get a Keel access token.

 Getting Access Tokens